cmu-csd-phd/csd-blog/website/content/2024/atlas.md

 ## Introduction
 In the current Noisy Intermediate-Scale Quantum (NISQ) era, quantum computers are a scarce resource, and they suffer from decoherence and lack of error correction.
 Therefore, there is significant interest in quantum circuit simulation which enables performing robust quantum computation on classical parallel machine, and helps develop and debug quantum algorithms.

 There are many methods to simulate quantum circuits.
-This blog post focuses on the *state-vector* (Schrödinger style) simulation, the most general, straightforward, and well-studied method.
+This blog post focuses on the *state-vector* (Schrödinger style) simulation, the most general, straightforward, and well-studied approach.
 Some other techniques for noise-free accurate quantum circuit simulation include:

 - Feynman-path simulation, which is good for sparse circuits;
 - Tensor network simulation, which is good for circuits with low entanglement;